 There are many ways to get to Loreto.
 From Mules, to motorcycles.
-However it can be a challenging process.
-This purpose of this page is to assist you with that challenge providing up to date information about how to get to Loreto Baja California Sur.
-We also have two travel agents who's specialty is assisting folks with travel and hotel planning to this particular destination.
-They are both licensed travel agents with an extensive knowledge of the areas hotel and flights.
+It can be a challenging process.
+This purpose of this page is to assist you with that challenge by providing up to date information about how to get to Loreto Baja California Sur.

 FLIGHTS TO AND FROM LORETO

-Alaska flight 244 from Los Angeles to Loreto Thursday, Friday, Saturday Sunday.
-Flight leaves at 10am and arrives 1:10pm.
-The return flight is at 2:12 pm and arrives to Los Angeles at 3:12 pm ( actually its a 2 hour flight but we are 1 hour ahead in mountain time).
+Alaska flight 268 from Los Angeles to Loreto Thursday, Friday, Saturday Sunday.
+Flight leaves from LA at 10:25 am Thurs, Fri and leaves at 10:45 Sat, Sun The return flight is at 2:25 and 2:45 pm and arrives to Los Angeles at 3:30 pm ( actually its a 2 hour flight but we are 1 hour ahead in mountain time).
 The plane is a Boeing 737.

 Aerocalafia is a wonderful airline that flies throughout North-Western Mexico.
 On Tuesday, Thursday, and Sunday you can catch a flight from Loreto to Tijuana, dep 12:35pm – arrive 1:20pm.
 The return flight is the same days departure at 1:50pm from Tijuana and arrive to Loreto 4:35pm.
 Wondering how to safely cross the border from Tijuana to San Diego?
 Greyhound Bus Services offers the Crucero Line which is a shuttle system that takes folks over hourly.

 Some of our clients have also starting using Uber from the San Diego Airport to the Cross Border Express bridge that leads to the Tijuana airport.
 Proof of ticket and passport are required.
 There is also long term parking on the San Diego side, but reports say it is limited.